Close search

 4-Year Nursing Program Admission Considerations

-To ensure student access to clinical rotations, BW's undergraduate BSN enrolls a maximum of 48 students for each incoming nursing cohort (the program is for fall entry only) to ensure space is available for all students who complete program prerequisite courses and requirements to begin clinical rotations and nursing courses during the spring semester of their sophomore year.
+To ensure student access to clinical rotations, BW's undergraduate BSN enrolls a maximum of 48 students for each incoming nursing cohort in the fall semester.
+This ensures that space is available for all students who complete program prerequisite courses and requirements so they can begin clinical rotations and nursing courses during the spring semester of their sophomore year.

 Transfer Students